EQUINOX24/SplitOct/README.md

 # SplitOct

 SplitOct is a Python library that provides an implementation of the algebra of split octonions.
 Split octonions are a variant of octonions, which are an eight-dimensional analog of complex numbers.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Split-octonions).
-This library allows you to perform various operations on split octonions, such as addition, subtraction, multiplication, and division.
+This library allows you to perform various operations on split octonions, including addition, multiplication, inverse and conjugation for both numeric and symbolic expressions.

 ## Installation